dinopoke/obsidian-vault/Notes/Vivid Encounters Notes.md

 breaking blow no AP needed

-Turn 1
-- slash
-- rend

-Turn 2
-- slash
+reduce mage to 15

-- should the first rat drop a weapon?
+rat jockey doesn't drop a weapon